Alamofire/Alamofire/README.md

 #### ServerTrustPolicy

-The `ServerTrustPolicy` enumeration evaluates the server trust generally provided by an `NSURLAuthenticationChallenge` when connecting to a server over a secure HTTPS connection.
+The `ServerTrustPolicy` enumeration evaluates the server trust generally provided by an `URLAuthenticationChallenge` when connecting to a server over a secure HTTPS connection.

 ```swift
 let serverTrustPolicy = ServerTrustPolicy.pinCertificates(